onflow/flow/flips/20220203-capability-controllers.md

 - **Revocation**: Any capability must be revocable by the issuer.
 - **Redirection**: The issuer should have the ability to redirect the capability to a different (compatible) object.

-Revocation can be currently done by using the `unlink` function.
+Capabilities can currently be revoked by using the `unlink` function.

 In the public example this would mean calling `issuer.unlink<&{HasCount}>(/public/hasCount)`, which would invalidate (break) all capabilities created from this public path